scottpecnik/scottpecnik.github.io/_posts/2017-09-27-getting-started-with-puppet.md

 Done, now puppet knows where to grab your code from and what to use to access it.
 Next we just need to tell puppet to go get it.
 Remember that deployment user you just created?
 Well it's time to put it to use.
-SSH into your master, switch user to **pvadmin** and run the following:
+SSH into your master and run the following:

 {% highlight bash %}
 puppet-access login --service-url https://<HOSTNAME OF PUPPET ENTERPRISE CONSOLE>:4433/rbac-api --lifetime 180d
 {% endhighlight %}

-You'll be prompted to type in the userid/pass of your deployment user, which will create a token and save it to /home/pvadmin/.puppetlabs/token. *If you chose a user other than pvadmin, the token will be located accordingly.*
+You'll be prompted to type in the userid/pass of your deployment user, which will create a token and save it to /home/youruser/.puppetlabs/token.

 Now that the code manager cli knows how to communicate with the puppet master, you can deploy your code using the following command: